ferrine/gelato/README.md

 **Warning**
 -  `lasagne.layers.noise` is not supported
+-  `lasagne.layers.normalization` is not supported (theano problems with default updates)
 -  functions from `lasagne.layers` are hidden in `gelato` as they use Lasagne classes.
-Some exceptions are done for `lasagne.layers.batch_norm` and `lasagne.layers.helpers`.
+Some exceptions are done for `lasagne.layers.helpers`.
 I'll try to solve the problem generically in future.

 Examples
 --------